 Here you are, running another Customer Validation (CV) survey.
-Your survey is packed full of questions that will yield meaningful product insights, like “What issues are you encountering?” and “What do you like most about the product?”
+Your survey is packed with questions designed to yield meaningful product insights, such as “What issues are you encountering?” and “What do you like most about the product?”
 You’ve scanned for signs of psychological bias.
 You’ve recruited targeted survey-takers, participation is high, and feedback is rolling in.
 You’re feeling pretty good.

-Flash forward to a few days later when the survey ends.
-Now, you’re slogging through mountains of data and reading response after response.
-Delivering definitive results is demanding hours of follow-up with dozens of testers.
-You did everything to manage your survey efficiently, so why does analyzing the data take so much time?
+Fast forward a few days to the end of the survey.
+Now, you’re slogging through mountains of data, reading response after response.
+Delivering definitive results requires hours of follow-up with dozens of testers.
+You did everything to manage your survey efficiently, so why is analyzing the data taking so much time?

-In traveling across the country to coach dozens of teams on making their CV processes more effective, Centercode Product Manager Chris Rader sees a lot of surveys.
-Through it all, the challenge he spots most often isn’t poor survey management.
+In traveling across the country to coach teams on enhancing their CV processes, Centercode Product Manager Chris Rader sees a lot of surveys.
+The challenge he spots most often isn’t poor survey management.

 “It’s not that these teams are managing their surveys inefficiently,” says Chris.
 “It’s that it’s inefficient to use surveys as your primary mode of feedback.”